 All mod cons!

-She remarried with Jean Eder de Beaumanoir but it didn’t suit to her sons born from her first wedding: those one murdered the step-father during a hunting… Finally, the legend said that a Tournemire held a ransom to the famous duchess Anne of Brittany, near the castle… Really?!
+Then, the legend says a Tournemire held a ransom to the famous duchess Anne of Brittany, near the castle… Really?!
 Yes, let’s see that…

 The duchess Anne

 Anne of Brittany came in the castle, in 1505.
 Just imagine the joy and the effervescence!
 People cooked, roasted meat, put trestles in the vast dining room…

 The Diary written by Olivier de La Roche (Tournemire’s chronicler) told about the party and the feast: “When evening came, two men wearing wolves’ pelts came to greet the duchess in the forest: they brought a dead doe to her feet, which was a pretty unhappy moment for her.
 Then she arrived in the castle, where she found the diner ready.